department-of-veterans-affairs/va.gov-team/products/veteran-military-records/discharge-upgrade-wizard/research/2024-Review-Flow/research-findings.md

 > "It's a lot to take in." (p12)

-> "It's a long page, so maybe if there was a way to collapse more of the page to bring it down. it can kind of be a word wall without that ability to collapse it." (p14)
+> "It's a long page, so maybe if there was a way to collapse more of the page to bring it down.
+It can kind of be a word wall without that ability to collapse it." (p14)

 > "I would print this page just for my information." (p11)

 > "I don't know how to get back to the instructions without filling out the application all over again" (p12)

-Three participants said there was too much content on the page.
+Three participants gave feedback that there was too much content on the results page.
-- One participant used a screen reader (Speechify) to help break down the content on the page and reduce the cognitive load.
-This participant only used the screen reader on the start and results screens.
-They didn't need to use it on the question or review screens, indicating that the content on those pages wasn't overwhelming.
 - Four participants said their next step would be to print out the page.
 This could indicate that there is too much information to digest at once.
 One participant wanted to be able to save the results screen and instructions.
+- One participant used a screen reader (Speechify) to help break down the content on the page and reduce the cognitive load.
+This participant only used the screen reader on the start and results pages.
+They didn't need to use it on the question or review pages, suggesting that the content on those pages wasn't overwhelming.

 ![Screenshot 2024-11-15 at 4 51 38 PM](https://github.com/user-attachments/assets/1ca62f3f-50c8-4bbc-b78f-1f4784b1968b)